 gtag(‘js’, new Date());

 Step 5: Add the tracking code to your website.

 Depending on how your website has been built you will need different instructions.
 I have placed the most common instructions below.

 If you have WordPress:

 There are several ways to add your tracking code to your WordPress website.
-A passion of mine is making sure WordPress websites run as fast as possible and that means doing as little as possible with plugins.
+A passion of mine is making sure WordPress websites run as fast as possible and that means relying as little as possible on plugins.
 So, I’m not going to suggest a plugin.
-In fact, I would stay clear of them.
-Bite the bullet and learn Google analytics.
 Some plugins charge you a premium to see the data in your dashboard, data that is free if you just know where to look in Google analytics!
 I offer analytics coaching so get in touch if you want to learn it in a no fluff, plain English way.

 There are three ways I recommend adding the tracking code to your WordPress website – all a without a plugin.

-- Add it directly to your theme if you can.
+- Not very technical -> Add it directly to your theme if you can.
 You will need to consult your theme documentation or ask the developer where can you add Google analytics tracking code.
 I use the Divi theme and the code is placed on the ‘Divi Options -> Integration’ tab where it says ‘Add code to the < head >’